Oulu-IMEDS/KNEEL/README.md

 * `<DATASET_NAME>` the name of the folder containing DICOM images.
 It should be a sub-folder of `<DATA_LOCATION>`.
 * `<DEVICE>` - `cuda`or `cpu` depending on the platform of execution and on how you built the docker image.

-You can fetch the prebuild docker images as `docker pull lextdocker/kneel:cpu` or `docker pull lextdocker/kneel:gpu` for CPU or GPU, respectively.
 Please note that your NVIDIA driver must be compatible with cuda 10.
+You can also build the docker files yoruself if you want.

 ## Running a flask micro-service